ytyulkinaxway/axway-open-docs/content/en/docs/apim_administration/apigtw_admin/general_certificates.md

 If the private key is stored in the API Gateway certificate store, select **Private key stored locally**.
 The following options are available for keys stored locally:

-* **Private key stored locally**:

-This read-only field displays details of the private key.
+* **Private key stored locally**: This read-only field displays details of the private key.

-* **Import Private Key**:

-Click to import the subject's private key (usually from a PEM or DER-encoded file).
+* **Import Private Key**: Click to import the subject's private key (usually from a PEM or DER-encoded file).

-* **Export Private Key**:

-Click to export the subject's private key to a PEM or DER-encoded file.
+* **Export Private Key**: Click to export the subject's private key to a PEM or DER-encoded file.

 ### Private key provided by OpenSSL engine

+{{< alert title="Warning" color="warning" >}}Engines from OpenSSL 1.0 are not compatible with OpenSSL 1.1.
+When configuring and using an OpenSSL engine, make sure it has been made for version 1.1.{{< /alert >}}

 If the private key that corresponds to the public key in the certificate is provided by an OpenSSL engine, select **Private key provided by OpenSSL Engine**.

 Configure the following fields to associate a key provided by the OpenSSL engine with the current certificate:

-* **Engine name**:

-Enter the name of the OpenSSL engine to use to interface to an HSM.
+* **Engine name**: Enter the name of the OpenSSL engine to use to interface to an HSM.
 All vendor implementations of the OpenSSL Engine API are identified by a unique name.
 See your vendor's penSSL engine implementation or HSM documentation to find out the name of the engine.

-* **Key Id**:

-Enter the key ID used to uniquely identify a specific private key from all others stored on an HSM.
+* **Key Id**: Enter the key ID used to uniquely identify a specific private key from all others stored on an HSM.
 When you complete this dialog, the private key is associated with the certificate that you are currently editing.
 Private keys are identified by their key ID by default.

-* **Conversation**:

-If the HSM requires the server to provide a specific response to a specific request from the HSM, you can enter the response in this field.
+* **Conversation**: If the HSM requires the server to provide a specific response to a specific request from the HSM, you can enter the response in this field.
 This enables the server to conduct an automated dialog with a HSM when it requires access to a private key.
 For example, in a simple case, the server response might be a specific passphrase.

 ### Private key stored on external HSM